 Timing requirements can be imposed on Event Chains, for example, specifying that the time between the occurrence of a stimulus event and the occurrence of the expected response event shall not exceed a specific amount of time, e.g. an end-to-end delay from a sensor to an actuator.
-In addition, requirements regarding the synchrony of events can be expressed, stating that a number of events shall occur "simultaneously" in order to cause a reaction, or be considered as valid response of a system function.
-For example, in case of a passenger vehicle, its brake system shall apply the brakes simultaneously; or the exterior light system shall simultaneously turn on and off the rear and front turn signal indicators.
+In addition, requirements regarding the synchrony of events can be expressed, stating that a number of events shall occur "simultaneously" in order to cause a reaction, or be considered as a valid response of a system function.
+For example, in case of a passenger vehicle, its brake system shall apply the brakes simultaneously, or the exterior light system shall simultaneously turn on and off the rear and front turn signal indicators.

-Fig. 3 shows a simple example of an event chain with a reaction constraint.
+Figure 3 shows a simple example of an event chain with a reaction constraint.
 The timing elements extend a basic Functional Analysis Architecture.
 The "in event" refers to the reading of data on the in port and the "out event" to the delivery of data on the out port.

-4.3 Requirements Modeling
+4.5 Requirements Modeling

-In order to comprehensively support the development of complex automotive systems, EAST-ADL provides means for requirements specification, i.e. for specifying the required properties of the system (at varying degrees of abstraction).
-The Requirements concepts are aligned with the SysML and Requirements Interchange Format standards, but adjusted to follow the metamodel structure of EAST-ADL.
+In order to support the development of complex automotive systems, EAST-ADL provides a means to requirements specification, i.e. for specifying the required properties of the system (at varying degrees of abstraction).
+The Requirements concepts are aligned with the SysML and Requirements Interchange Format (ReqIF) standards, but are adjusted to follow the meta-model structure of EAST-ADL.